ItsLJcool/codename-website/wiki/modding/index.md

    ├─ 📂 source/                              # Custom Classes go here.
    └─ 📂 videos/
 ```

+#### NOTE!
+This might not be EVERYTHING, but it's a good chunk of the folders CodenameEngine interacts with.
 </details>

 Don't be scared by the amount of folders, usually you only mess with the `./songs/`, `./data/`, and `./images/` folders most of the time.